bernardobelchior/iot-sim/README.md

 The `simulator` directory has automated tests.
 In order to run them, make sure you have a RabbitMQ server running and have specific the environment variables in `.env`.
 Afterwards, run `npm test` and tests will run and show a coverage report.

+## Examples

+The `simulator` directory has example scenarios that can be used to quickly setup an environment.

+Before running, make sure you have a RabbitMQ instance running.
+Running multiple scenarios at the same time may create inconsistencies.

+In order to run them, run `npm run example -- <example-name>`.
+When trying to run the example named `twoThings.ts`, the following commmand would have to be executed `npm run example -- twoThings`.

+Note: in some cases, TypeScript compilation may be slower than running the example.
+If this happens, you should try again.